Skip to main content

 Compounding is the practice of creating a customized medication for an individual patient based on a practitioner’s prescription.
 This is performed by a specialized compounding pharmacy.
 Instead of using a mass-produced product, a compounding pharmacist combines or alters ingredients to create a formulation tailored to a person’s specific needs, perhaps in a unique dosage, a different delivery form (like a cream or sublingual troche), or free of a specific allergen.

-These custom-made preparations are not themselves FDA-approved, meaning they have not undergone the same large-scale as commercially manufactured drugs.
+These custom-made preparations are not themselves FDA-approved, meaning they have not undergone the same large-scale clinical trials as commercially manufactured drugs.
 State boards of pharmacy are the primary regulators of compounding pharmacies, although the FDA has authority in certain situations, especially concerning safety and the sourcing of bulk ingredients.
 This pathway allows for a high degree of personalization in treatment.

 Your journey begins with understanding these foundational concepts.
 The feelings and symptoms that brought you here are valid signals.
-The are the maps that guide how a clinician can help you interpret those signals and restore your body’s natural, powerful communication system.
+The regulatory frameworks are the maps that guide how a clinician can help you interpret those signals and restore your body’s natural, powerful communication system.

 Intermediate